fluent/fluentd-docs-gitbook/installation/install-by-dmg.md

 ## Uninstall td-agent

-On MacOS, `td-agent` does not provide any uninstallation app like `rpm` / `deb` on Ubuntu.
+On macOS, `td-agent` does not provide any uninstallation app like `rpm` / `deb` on Ubuntu.

-To uninstall `td-agent` from MacOS, remove these files / directories:
+To uninstall `td-agent` from macOS, remove these files / directories:

 * `/Library/LaunchDaemons/td-agent.plist`
 * `/etc/td-agent`